wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

 ```

 !!! note
-    Please note that if you have used any additional dependencies to the customized implementation, you may need to all
+    Please note that if you have used any additional dependencies to the customized implementation, you may need to add all
     of them to the microgateway project's `/lib` directory.
 This is because if the microgateway can't find
     those dependencies within the project, the functionality will not be available.